andreasottosanti/perla/README.md

 *PEnalized Regression with Localities Aggregation* (PERLA)

-This R library implements the PERLA model proposed in **Bayesian mapping of mortality clusters** by Sottosanti, P. Belloni, E. Bovo and G. Boccuzzo.
+This R library implements the PERLA model proposed in **Bayesian mapping of mortality clusters** by A. Sottosanti, P. Belloni, E. Bovo and G. Boccuzzo.

 Install the library using the command